-This particular resolution lends itself to the interpretation that the spatial part of the eigenfunctions of \(\text{L}\) are simply the eigenfunctions of the ``Hamiltonian'' \(\hat H = -\nabla^2 + U(r)\).
-Plots of the ``central potential'' \(U\) are given in \figref{fig:eigen_potential_a} and \figref{fig:eigen_potential_b}.
+In other words, the spatial part of the eigenfunctions of \(\text{L}\) are simply the eigenfunctions of the ``Hamiltonian'' \(\hat H = -\nabla^2 + U(r)\).
+Plots of the ``central potential'' \(U\) are given in figures \ref{fig:eigen_potential_a} and \ref{fig:eigen_potential_b}.

-Modes with zero or negative eigenvalues are problematic in the Euclidean.
+Modes with zero or negative eigenvalues are problematic in the Euclidean version of this calculation.
 The former lead to divergences while the latter indicate instabilities.
-There is a subtle difference in the nature of the zero/negative mode problem when considered in Minkowski spacetime vs Euclidean space.
-We have no dispersion relation to constrain \(\omega\), so it would appear that the Minkowski space fluctuation operator can only have a continuous spectrum.
+There is a subtle difference in the nature of the zero/negative mode problem when considered in Minkowski spacetime vs. Euclidean space.
+Our dispersion relation does not fix a single value of \(\omega\), so it would appear that the Minkowski space fluctuation operator can only have a continuous spectrum.
 However, since the spectral representation of the Minkowski space Green's function has the schematic form

-a divergence could still arise if the Euclidean part of the fluctuation operator admits a discrete zero mode.
-In other words, the problem of zero/negative modes only applies to the Euclidean part of the Minkowski space operator.
+a divergence could still arise if the spatial part of the fluctuation operator admits a discrete zero mode.
+In other words, the problem of zero/negative modes only applies to the spatial part of the Minkowski space operator.

-In the literature on vacuum decay \cite{coleman_1977, Devoto_2022,garbrecht_2015_a}, one tends to show the existence of zero modes by taking the gradient of the equation of motion eq.~\eqref{eq:static_eom}.
+In the literature on vacuum decay \cite{coleman_1977, Devoto_2022,garbrecht_2015_a}, one tends to show the existence of zero modes by taking the gradient of the equation of motion \eqref{eq:static_eom}.
 It would appear that we can do the same here by writing

 which looks like the equation of a zero mode for \(\omega = 0\).
 There are two problems with this.
 First, even if the second equation were correct, \(\nabla\varphi_\text{cl}\) is not a differentiable function (that is, it does not have a continuous first derivative), and thus is not an eigenfunction of the differential operator \(\text{L}\).
 Secondly, the effective potential depends explicitly on position because of the matter density \(\rho(\mathbf x)\), so taking its gradient results in an additional contribution proportional to \(\delta(\mathbf x)\rho_0\).
 Consequently, the operator in the first equation in eq.~\eqref{eq:zero_mode_eq} is not truly the fluctuation operator.
 Similar arguments tell us that taking the radial derivative will not yield the equation of motion of the negative eigenmode, as it does for vacuum decay.
 In principle, such modes may still exist, so we continue the calculation.